Rahul664/Weight-Sensor-and-Event-Detection_DataVizualization/README.md

   <em>Image Credits <a href="https://dl.acm.org/doi/10.1145/3360322.3361018" target="_blank">AIM3S paper</a></em>
   </p>

+<p>The store is organised in the gondola's and each gondola has shelfs that holds the products and each shelf has weight sensor plates.
+These weight sensor plates data is used to find the event trigger (pick up, put down or no event) from which we can find the weight of the product picked.</p>
  <p>Gondola is similar to vertical fixture consisting of horizontal shelfs in any normal store and in this case there are 5 to 6 shelfs in a Gondola.
   Every shelf again is composed of weight sensing plates, weight sensing modalities, there are around 12 plates on each shelf.</p>
   <p>Every plate has a sampling rate of **60Hz**, so there are 60 samples collected every second from each plate </p>